• Home

 • Life Eternal.

 In holding fast to these things, they held fast to the crown of life.
 The victory was won by Jesus who conquered sin and death on the cross.
 Nothing more need done for the Christian.
 All they were required to do is not let go.
+The crown could not be taken away, but one could let go and allow the victory to go to another.

-14 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
+Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
 (Hebrews 4:14)

-No one can take your crown if you don't let go.
-It can't be stolen; it can only be relinquished.
-When believers don't hold fast and are ruled by temptation and drawn into apostasy, they have given their heart to another and let slip away the glory promised them.
+When believers don’t hold fast and are ruled by temptation and drawn into apostasy, they have given their heart to another and let slip away the glory promised them.

 Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing.
 (1 Timothy 4:8)

-In my younger years I played basketball.
-I didn't score all that much, but I was still part of the team.
+In my younger years, I played basketball.
+I didn’t score all that much, but I was still part of the team.
 However, if I helped the other team score or scored goals at their basket, no one would believe I was still part of my original team.
-I might be still be wearing the uniform of my original team, but my work would look like I was more part of the other team.
-Christian, can folks tell what team you're on?
+I might still be wearing the uniform of my original team, but my work would look like I was more part of the other team.
+Christian, can folks tell what team you’re on?

 One commentator put it this way: